-What are the base principles that explain how cohousing design facilitates community engagement?
+What base principles explain how cohousing design facilitates community engagement?

-What are the design patterns that explain how cohousing design facilitates community engagement?
+What design patterns explain how cohousing design facilitates community engagement?

 How can the design patterns and base principles be used in the development in Dutch cohousing?

 To answer these research questions, a grounded pattern methodology has been used.
 In this chapter it is explained why these questions were formulated and what research methods have been used to answer these research questions.